kasemdeautsch/PP3/README.md

     ![](/media/progress.png)
 - Results

-  * It calculates the average and max value of the grades in a subject choosen from user and print it out to the terminal
+  * It calculates the average and max value of the grades in a subject chosen from user and print it out to the terminal.

     ![](/media/calculations.png)

 + Continue possibility

-  + It gives the user possibility to continue the program to update another worksheet and prints the results
+  + It gives the user possibility to continue the program to update another worksheet\
+     and prints the results.

       ![](/media/continue.png)

 - Terminate the program
-  - It terminates the program when user finished updating all subjects saying(bye!)
+  - It terminates the program when user finished updating all subjects saying(bye!).

     ![](/media/terminate.png)

 - Input validation and error checking

-  - It validates all user inputs and displayes the relevant message
+  - It validates all user inputs and displayes the relevant message.

      ![](/media/checknumber.png)
-  + You cann't enter a string where an integer number expected
+  + You cann't enter a string where an integer number expected.

      ![](/media/validate-numbers.png)

 - Grades Validation

-  * It does not accepts negative grades
+  * It does not accepts negative grades.

      ![](/media/negative.png)

-  + You cann't enter grades out of range (0-100)
+  + You cann't enter grades out of range (0-100).

     ![](/media/outofrange.png)